yaohui-wu/6.00.2x/README.md

 # Massachusetts Institute of Technology
-## 6.00.2 Introduction to Computational Thinking and Data Science
+## 6.00.2x Introduction to Computational Thinking and Data Science, 2024